RitikArora24/YouTube-API-integration-Data-Lake-creation-/README.md

 # YouTube-API-integration-Data-Lake-creation-

 Introduction:
-The YouTube Data Analysis Project efficiently manages, transforms, and analyzes YouTube video data.
-It focuses on efficiently managing, transforming, and analyzing structured and semi-structured YouTube video data.
-In this project, I Built an ETL(Extract,Transform,Load) pipeline using a Dataset from Kaggle in regards of trending youtube videos.
-The pipeline will retrieve data from the dataset, transformed it to a desired format(parquet) and load data at the end.
-After the data has been loaded, a glue crawler will be used to crawl upon to create a glue catalog which will be used later on for analytics in Athena.
+The YouTube Data Analysis Project efficiently manages, transforms, and analyzes structured and semi-structured YouTube video data.
+In this project, I Built an ETL(Extract, Transform, Load) pipeline using a static dataset of trending YouTube videos.
+The pipeline will retrieve data from the dataset, transform it to a desired format(parquet), and load data into s3.
+After the data has been loaded, a glue crawler will be used to create a glue catalog which will be used later on for analytics using Athena.